dzapataHDI/nomemory/Home.md

 - random geographical data: country names, cities, etc.

+- construct complex collections structures and fill them with random values;

+- instantiate java objects with random values (based on a set of conditions);

+- *and much-much more.

 __NOTICE__: The library is still under heavy development, and there are no stable releases.